yluo54301/dwarf_photo-z/completeness/README.md

 I've included a version of the COSMOS catalog in this repo (`data/COSMOS_reference.sqlite`).

 ### HSC
 Unfortunately the HSC dataset is too large to fit as a single file in this directory (and the exact feature set that I want to include is still in flux).
-So for now you'll have to download it yourself (see `get_data.ipynb`)
+So for now you'll have to download it using `data/get_fluxes.ipynb`

 ## Get an Overview of the Data
 The next place to run `HSC_COSMOS_completeness.ipynb`.
 This'll show you a sample of the HSC and COSMOS footprints.
 It'll also show you about breakdown of COSMOS in (photo-z, stellar mass) space.
 Finally, it'll display the estimated completeness of HSC, relative to the known COSMOS objects.